kmcgillivray/instagram-downloader/readme.md

 # Instagram Downloader

-This script takes a list of Instagram URLs and downloads the image.
+This script takes a list of Instagram URLs and downloads the images.

 ## Getting started